 But first, you must prep the walls and ceilings so that they’re smooth and free from damages.
 Fill any existing holes and cracks in the walls and replace any damaged area of the ceiling before applying the right paint that matches the theme and mood of each room in the home.

 Painting the home is a time-consuming task that may require you to hire a professional -- except you have a skilled relative or two that can help with it.

 8. Hire professional movers.

-Hiring professional movers will make your home moving smooth and easier, no matter the distance or a number of things to move.
-They can help you do all the heavy lifting, coordination and ensure all your furniture, delicate items and even pets arrive in your new home without a scratch at a good rate.
-In the end, you’ll save money, time and stress.
+Hiring professional movers will make your home moving smoothly and easier, no matter the distance or several things to move.
+They can help you do all the heavy lifting, coordination, and ensure all your furniture, delicate items, and even pets arrive in your new home without a scratch at a good rate.
+In the end, you’ll save money, time, and stress.